vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 ######  Usage

 Now we have 2 accounts configured.
 Let's say you want to clone code from personal account.
 Use the below command.
-This command will set the right git remotes, so we don't have to worry when we switch back after working in another account
+This command will set correct git remotes.
+So we don't have to worry when we switch back after working in another account

 ```shell
 git clone git@gh:vinayakg/repo